Top 10 afternoon teas

-We don’t need any encouragement to scoff tiny cakes, but with Mother's Day approaching we went the extra mile.
+We don’t need any encouragement to scoff cake, but we like to go the extra mile for afternoon tea.
 Do we know anywhere nice?
 Of course we do!

 Pinkies poised?
 Then let’s loosen the belt and demolish the scene of pastry perfection.
 We’ve sunk our gnashers into many melt-in-the-mouth scones (cream first people), pretty cakes and diddy sandwiches to bring you the best afternoon teas Berkshire has to offer… with plenty of time for you to book in for Mother’s Day (Sun 31 Mar, in case you didn’t know)! *Draps napkin onto lap* Come to mama.